mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 Versions with their description and release note can be viewed and deleted through the versions management page:

 :::info
-Versions can only be deleted from Project Administrators
+Versions can only be deleted by Project Administrators.
 :::

 ![Versions management page](img/versions-overview.png)